 Dressing Strategies for Alzheimer's, Part 1: Below the Belt

+A toddler is limp and limber and, although squirmy at times, much easier to dress than an adult.
 As my husband's Alzheimer's disease progresses, new dressing strategies and techniques have had to be learned.
-Mostly through trial and error - lots of error.
-A toddler is limp and limber and although squirmy at times, much easier to dress than an adult.
+Mainly through trial and error - lots of error.

 There are many occasions when Peter is uncooperative.
-Perhaps because he is confused and does not understand the task.
-Other times his mood is very sedate and he forgets to participate in what's happening.
-Sometimes we find ourselves struggling to find solutions and needing to tweak our processes.
+Perhaps because he is confused and does not understand the task, other times, his mood is very sedate, and he forgets to participate in what's happening.
+Sometimes we struggle to find solutions and need to tweak our processes.

 On the floor

 The first thing I do is have Peter sit on the bed.
 He's usually wrapped in a towel, fresh out of his bath.
-Every stitch of clothing has been laid out on the bed previously, in the order I am going to put it on him.
+Every stitch of clothing has been laid out on the bed previously in the order I will put it on him.

 One leg of his sweatpants is next, then the second, again, just to his knees.
 Finally, before getting up off the floor, I slip on his shoes or slippers.
-This is helpful because it keeps the pants from slipping off his feet.
-Also because he is more stable with shoes than socks alone.
+This is helpful because it keeps the pants from slipping off his feet, and he is more stable with shoes than socks alone.